Govee's Flow Pro Light Bars available for $57.99 at Amazon

 Regularly available for $129.99, the light bars are currently discounted down to $109.99.
 Pair that with the $30 coupon available in the product description, and the product cost comes down to $79.99.

 But that’s not all.
-Using code GOVEE6054S at checkout will net you an additional 20 percent off, essentially bringing the product cost down to $57.99.
+Using code ‘GOVEE6054S’ at checkout will net you an additional 20 percent off, essentially bringing the product cost down to $57.99.

 These light bars come with a camera that can be placed on the top or bottom of your PC/TV.
 The camera’s sole purpose is to detect the colours on your display and push the same coloured light out from the light bars, providing an immersive viewing experience.
-See images below for reference:

 Other features include a ‘Music Sync mode,’ ‘Colour mode,’ ‘Scene mode,’ and more.
 Learn about these features in my review of the Govee Flow Pro Light Bars.